Long neglected, Manipur's Chadong villagers wait for state government to fulfil basic needs

 The Thoubal Multipurpose Project of the Manipur government had caused adverse impact on the surrounding villages, leading to their inundation by the water released from the dam since around 2012.
-Chadong village was the worst affected as it was completely submerged by the dam water.
+Chadong village was the worst affected in the area as it was completely submerged by the dam water.
 Around 1,215 hectares of land was submerged and around 22 villages were affected by the said dam, as per official estimation.

 Road to Chadong new site (Photo: IFP)

 The new village site chairman said that the displaced villagers have been suffering for long as they had to start from scratch.
 They have been demanding the government to fulfill their basic needs as mentioned in the Rehabilitation and Resettlement of Chadong Village framed by the government.